ASAT: Adaptive Scoring and Thresholding with Human Feedback for Robust Out-of-Distribution Detection: Experiments

 with $c_1=0.65$, $c_2=0.75$, and $c_3=1.0$.
 Here, $c_2$ and $c_3$ are set as in \citet{vishwakarma2024taming}, while $c_1$ is increased to account for the varying score functions (see Section \ref{sec:theory}).
 See Appendix \ref{appdx:c_heuristic} for more details.

 \textbf{Stationary Setting.} In this setting, $\mathcal{D}_0$ and $\mathcal{D}_1$ remain fixed.
 For evaluation, we set $N_{w}^{(eval)} = t$ (i.e., using all past data), since no abrupt changes in FPR/TPR are anticipated.
 For updating $\widehat{g}_t$, we set the optimization frequency $\omega^{(ood)}_{i}$ to 100 for the first 2k OOD points, 500 for the next 10k, and 1000 thereafter.
 This allows aggressive updates early on, with update frequency decreasing as $\widehat{g}_t$ becomes better trained.
+We analyze the effect of the update frequency $\omega^{(ood)}$ in Appendix~\ref{app:freq}.

 \textbf{Nonstationary Setting.} We manually change the OOD $\mathcal{D}_0$ at $t = 50k$, since variations in $\gamma$ or $\mathcal{D}_1$ do not impact the FPR.
 We set $N_{w}^{(eval)} = 50$k for a more optimistic performance metric and use $\omega^{(ood)}_{i} = 100$ for the first 2k samples and 500 afterward to ensure $\widehat{g}_t$ adapts quickly to the new OOD.
 Since using all the past OOD samples (including \textit{outdated ones}) becomes ineffective after a shift, we adopt a \textit{windowed approach} that relies only on the most recent $N_w^{(est)}$ OOD samples for FPR estimation and updating $\widehat{g}_t$.
 This enables quicker adaptation to the new distribution.
 Note that the window size presents a trade-off: a smaller window encourages faster adaptation but results in a wider confidence interval, which in turn limits optimality.